k2mv/AdventOfCode2020/10/README.md

 **Part 1** was a breeze.

 **Part 2** was a 19 hour journey through the wilderness.
-(I finally got a clean and simple answer, though.)
+(I finally got a non-storage-based solution, though.)

 You'll find a running journal in the scratchpad section of Day 2.